 “Had these statements been omitted, moreover, it would have been unlikely to affect consideration of the case’s compelling forensic evidence,” Cuellar wrote.
 “Expert testimony about the bloody clothes Socorro was found wearing provided a wealth of incriminating information.”

 Frequently Asked Questions

 Socorro Caro Photos

-Socorro Caro is currently incarcerated at the Central California Women's Facility the home of death row for women in California
+Soccoro Caro is currently incarcerated at the Central California Women’s Facility the home of California Death Row For Women